-Editor’s Note: this interview conducted via email has been lightly edited for length and clarity, and does not necessarily reflect the views of this website.
+Editor’s Note: this post is the first part of a two-part series.
+Please click here to read part two.
+This interview conducted via email has been lightly edited for length and clarity, and does not necessarily reflect the views of this website.

 This page includes affiliate links that support independent bookstores as well as my own calling to curate enriching literature, at no additional cost to the reader.